livegnik/2way-poc-design/README.md

 ## 6. Protocol object model

 `01-protocol/02-object-model.md` defines the canonical grammar of the shared graph.
-Every persisted fact is one of five categories—Parent, Attribute, Edge, Rating, or ACL—and every record carries immutable metadata (`app_id`, `id`, `type_id`, `owner_identity`, `global_seq`, `sync_flags`).
+Every persisted fact is one of five categories (Parent, Attribute, Edge, Rating, or ACL) and every record carries immutable metadata (`app_id`, `id`, `type_id`, `owner_identity`, `global_seq`, `sync_flags`).
 That metadata lets any peer replay history, verify authorship, and enforce ordering without consulting a coordinator or inventing new storage classes.

 This minimal vocabulary is expressive enough to encode any application schema:

 * **Parents** anchor entities that deserve identity: users, devices, contracts, workflow stages, data feeds, moderation queues.
 Schemas define Parent types, so developers can mint whatever anchors their domain requires without touching protocol code.
 * **Attributes** attach typed payloads to Parents.
-A single anchor can carry multiple Attributes—profile fields, encrypted blobs, configuration knobs, even versioned schema definitions—letting optional features coexist without migrations outside the domain.
+A single anchor can carry multiple Attributes (profile fields, encrypted blobs, configuration knobs, even versioned schema definitions) letting optional features coexist without migrations outside the domain.
 * **Edges** articulate relationships: membership, delegation, dependencies, references between revisions, supply-chain hops, automation triggers.
 Edges can point to another Parent or to a specific Attribute, which keeps both coarse and fine-grained links uniform.
 * **Ratings** capture evaluations (votes, trust scores, endorsements, moderation outcomes) as first-class facts.
 They enrich any object without mutating it, so applications can apply their own semantics while the platform preserves provenance.
 * **ACLs** are just Parents plus constrained Attributes, meaning authorization structures live in the same graph, inherit the same ordering, and are auditable with the same tools.